sourcegraph/handbook/content/marketing/content/creating_blog_posts.md

 ## Process overview

-The process for publishing a blog post is:
+> NOTE: This documentation covers only the mechanics of adding a blog post, not considerations such as who needs to approve your post or when it should be published.
+Please start by proposing your blog post idea to the Editorial team.
+The process is outlined in [the Editorial handbook](editorial.md#editorial-process).
+When your draft has been reviewed by an editor you can start adding your blog post as follows:

 1. Create the blog post file
 1. Create a pull request
 1. Confirm via the preview deployment site that everything is looking good (the `deploy/netlify — Deploy preview ready!` link in the checks section)
-1. Get your pull request approved (preferably by someone on the marketing team)
-1. Merge your pull request which will trigger an automatic production build and deploy

-> NOTE: This documentation covers only the mechanics of adding a blog post, not considerations such as who needs to approve your post or when it should be published.
-Please start by proposing your blog post idea to the Editorial team.
-The process is outlined in [the Editorial handbook](editorial.md#editorial-process).
+1. Request a review from the editor who reviewed your draft

 ## Adding a blog post